certeu/morio/docs/docs/reference/errors/morio.api.core.status.undefined/readme.md

 <!-- MORIO_AUTO_GENERATED_CONTENT_STARTS - Manual changes made below will be overwritten -->

-**Unable to load data from Morio Core** - When reaching out to Morio Core, we did not receive a response, idicating that core may be down.
+**Unable to load data from Morio Core** - When reaching out to Morio Core, we did not receive a response, indicating that core may be down.

 <!-- MORIO_AUTO_GENERATED_CONTENT_ENDS - Manual changes made above will be overwritten -->